 - Kitchen tools you’ll need: A stand mixer or a hand mixer, measuring cups and spoons, a strawberry huller, sharp knife and cutting board, large trifle bowl, large bowl medium bowl, large spoon.

 - Why use pie filling?
-It's a shortcut hack to make the strawberry layer more pie-like.
+It’s a shortcut hack to make the strawberry layer more pie-like.
+If you want to adapt using one of the packets of premade strawberry glaze, you could.

 - You don’t have to get super fancy with the whipped cream on top, unless you want to.
 It’s perfectly fine to first the top just as you would a cake and decorate it with fresh strawberries.